SumoLogic/sumologic-documentation/docs/cloud-soar/cloud-soar-bridge.md

 ## Get installation token

-Login to Sumo Logic and create a new [installation token](/docs/manage/security/installation-tokens/) with name prefix `csoar-bridge-token`.
+Log in to Sumo Logic and create a new [installation token](/docs/manage/security/installation-tokens/) with the name prefix `csoar-bridge-token`.

 <img src={useBaseUrl('img/cse/automations-bridge-installation-token.png')} alt="Installation token" width="800"/>